 This so-called road is nothing more than 77 km of spectacular hairpin bends and beautiful scenery.
 At first glance, it doesn’t look as scary as some other roads on this list but wait till you get to the peaks.
 The sudden drops make driving on this road a one-of-a-kind experience.
 Add snow and ice during the winter months to the mix, and you’ll get understand why Bakhchysarai is one of the most dangerous roads in the world.

 Driving around Siberia is always a challenge and this list wouldn’t be complete without the Trans-Siberian Highway.
 Maintaining this long stretch of road is pretty much impossible to maintain and that’s why Russians don’t do it.
 Parts of the road look like a well-surfaced highway but most of it looks like a dirt track.
 When heavy rain strikes, only the most rugged 4×4 vehicles can go through this muddy beast.
 That’s why this road is actually safest in the winter when everything is frozen and there.

 Enjoying this article?
 Then you’ll probably like my guide to planning the perfect Pacific Coast Highway vacation itinerary.

 Kolyma Highway, Russia

-This highways has the nickname ‘Death Road’ and for a good reason.
-All of the people that were building the road who died were buried around the world underneath.
-Kolyma is especially dangerous to drive on, especially when it’s raining.
+This highway has the nickname ˜Death Road and for a good reason.
+All of the people who were building the road who died were buried around the road underneath.
+But this road didn’t get its nickname solely based on superstition.
+The Kolyma Highway is especially dangerous to drive on, especially when it’s raining.
 During heavy rain, the clay covering the road turns into thick mud capable of swallowing every vehicle on the way.
 The winter is also pretty tough too because you have to care about the freezing temperatures, ice, and decreased visibility.